1.73 kilometres - 25 minutes

 - Willow Island can be seen across the lake from this point.
 It is a picnic island which is open to the public on weekday afternoons.
 Group reservations are available evenings and weekends by contacting Wascana Centre main office.
 It is another place in Wascana Centre to plan a barbecue or outdoor activity for family and friends.

 - The Queen Elizabeth II Gardens highlight an impressive view of the Saskatchewan Legislative Building.
 This fabulous structure was designed by E. and W.S.
 Maxwell from Montreal and was completed in 1912.
 The exterior of the building is constructed of Manitoba Tyndall Stone.
-The black dome reaches 56 metres up to the sky and can be seen from nearly any point in the city.
+The copper dome (renovated in 2016) reaches 56 metres up to the sky and can be seen from nearly any point in the city.
 The intricate carvings on the exterior were carved by the Bromsgrove Guild of England.
 Gargoyles, lion's heads and chains of interwoven grains and fruits adorn the building.
 Visitors on tour of the Legislative Building interior are impressed by the thirty-four types of marble brought from around the world to build the interior pillars and floor.
 Display galleries exhibit portraits of former Premiers, Speakers, Lieutenant Governors, members of the Legislative assembly, and Saskatchewan aboriginal people.
 Designed in the shape of a cross, the Legislative Building is approximately 165 metres in length and 84 metres in width, occupying 67 hectares of land.
 When selecting the site for this government building, early legislators were insistent that it be located on the south side of the then Wascana Creek because of its elevation and the close access to water which would help beautify the grounds.
 Their vision and foresight can truly be appreciated today.
 Building Tours are offered daily.

 At the south end of the gardens is the Her Majesty Queen Elizabeth II statue, dedicated to Queen Elizabeth II on May 18, 2005, during the Province’s Centennial Year.
 Saskatchewan sculptor, Susan Velder, created the larger than life bronze statue of the Queen riding her favourite horse, Burmese.
 Once a famous addition to the RCMP Musical Ride, Burmese was presented to the Queen in 1967.
 Burmese became a favourite mount and Her Majesty rode her for many ceremonial duties.